High quality international

 and organic food

+The history of olive oil goes back to ancient times.
+Already there, the "green gold" was enjoyed.
 For centuries myth and stories are entwined around the bony olive tree and its tasty fruits.
 The Romans, Greeks and Christians associate the olives with enjoyment, vitality, and health.
 Nothing has changed until today.
 No other food combines the culinary and health aspect such as the "green gold" of the Mediterranean.

 During the prehistoric period, people realized that the fruits of the wild growing olive trees constitute a valuable component to the daily diet.
 To ensure a reliable supply, more wild olive trees were cultivated, which turned into real olive groves at a later stage.